FAANG/dcc-metadata/docs/faang_sample_metadata.md

-FAANG sample metadata spec
+#FAANG sample metadata spec

+This document describes the specification for all sample metadata.
+You can find an overview of our metadata and archival plans in [the overview document](faang_metadata_overview.md).
+The [experiment](faang_experiment_metadata.md) and [analysis](faang_analysis_metadata.md) documents are also in this [git repo](https://github.com/FAANG/faang-metadata).

-In this context, we consider donor animals, tissue samples, primary cells or other biological material to be samples.
+In the sample context, we consider donor animals, tissue samples, primary cells or other biological material to be samples.
 All Samples must be registered in BioSamples (at EMBL-EBI).
 This resource is a peer of  BioSample (at NCBI), and they exchange data regularly.
 FAANG samples should be registered in BioSamples prior to data submission.
 This document describes the attributes which must be associated with any BioSamples submission.

-Metadata requirements
+##Metadata requirements

-Common
+###Common

 These attributes should be present on every type of sample record